-- During your post-secondary education, you might have conducted original researchand learned how to question your sources.
+- During your post-secondary education, you might have carried out original research and learned how to question your sources.
 Your writing and presentation skills improved.
 You could apply these skills to researching and writing policies and proposals.

 - Working on group projects for class may have helped you learn how to manage your time effectively and multi-task.
-You had to identify problems quickly andcommunicate with your classmates.
-These skills will help you process information for employers and keep you on task with multiple assignments.
+You had to identify problems quickly and communicate with your classmates.
+These skills will help you process information for employers and keep you focused with multiple tasks.

-- Volunteering on campus with the peer support network in your spare time gave you an understanding of how to address people’s needs, lead activities and solve complex problems.
-You can demonstrate to employers that you know how to manage yourself and adapt to a changing work environment.
+- Volunteering on campus with the peer support network in your spare time helped you understand how to address people’s needs, lead activities and solve complex problems.
+You can show employers that you know how to manage yourself and adapt to a changing work environment.